-- Enclosures should enable birds to spread their wings and turn around while perched without touching the enclosure ceiling, floor or walls with their head, tail or wings. - Larger birds, long-tailed birds, or a greater number of birds require bigger enclosures. - The appropriateness of cage dimensions is determined by volume and shape, and both in turn dictate the number and kind of birds within. - For socially housed birds, sufficient perch space should be provided to allow the birds to perch communally. - Birds housed individually should be housed so they can see other birds in the room. - Favorable perch traits include: - o Good grip texture and suitable diameter to ensure secure footing - Flexibility to stimulate balance and exercise - Varying diameter to promote foot health - Chewable for environmental enrichment - Non-slip and not cold (in contrast to metal bars) - Nonabrasive (a single perch designed to safely wear down beaks and nails located at an appropriate location in the habitat is acceptable) - o Nontoxic - Perches must be able to be disinfected or discarded before new groups of birds are introduced. - There should be a minimum of two separate perches in each enclosure. - There should be enough perch space to accommodate 20% more birds than are in the enclosure to allow birds to choose appropriate perching sites. - For general guidance: - o 3" perch length for each bird budgerigar size and smaller - 4" perch length for each cockatiel size bird - o 6" perch length for each small parrot/conure sized bird - o 8" perch length for each medium parrot sized bird - o 10" perch length for each larger parrot - o 12" perch length for each large Macaw sized bird - Perches should be located in the enclosure to minimize soiling of food and water dishes. - To provide climbing opportunities, the enclosure should have horizontal bars or mesh wire.
+- Enclosures must enable birds to spread their wings and turn around while perched without touching the enclosure ceiling, floor or walls with their head, tail or wings. - Larger birds, long-tailed birds, or a greater number of birds require bigger enclosures. - The appropriateness of cage dimensions is determined by volume and shape, and both in turn dictate the number and kind of birds within. - For socially housed birds, sufficient perch space must be provided to allow the birds to perch communally. - Reasonable attempts must be made to house individual birds where they can see other birds in the room. - Favorable perch traits include: - Good grip texture and suitable diameter to ensure secure footing - Flexibility to stimulate balance and exercise - Varying diameter to promote foot health - Chewable for environmental enrichment - Non-slip and not cold (in contrast to metal bars) - Nonabrasive (a single perch designed to safely wear down beaks and nails located at an appropriate location in the habitat is acceptable) - Nontoxic - Perches must be able to be disinfected or discarded before new groups of birds are introduced. - There must be a minimum of two separate perches in each enclosure. - There must be enough perch space to accommodate 20% more birds than are in the enclosure to allow birds to choose appropriate perching sites. - For general guidance: - o 3" perch length for each bird budgerigar size and smaller - 4" perch length for each cockatiel size bird - o 6" perch length for each small parrot/conure sized bird - o 8" perch length for each medium parrot sized bird - 10" perch length for each larger parrot - 12" perch length for each large Macaw sized bird - Perches must be located in the enclosure to minimize soiling of food and water dishes.

-PALM BEACH, FL (561) 537-5887 WASHINGTON, DC 1400 16th Street NW, Suite 360 Washington, DC 20036 (202) 841-6080
+WASHINGTON, DC 1400 16th Street NW, Suite 360 Washington, DC 20036 (202) 841-6080

-- Solid habitat sides and habitats with vertical bars only are discouraged. - Enclosures placed in racks that allow stacking vertically should ensure that food, waste, and water from the enclosure above cannot enter the lower enclosure. - It is recommended that rooms/habitats holding avian species have air handling systems designed to provide negative air pressure with exhaust directly outside and no air recirculation. - This configuration ensures potentially contaminated air or contagious organisms from inside the room/habitat will not flow outside into common areas.
+- To provide climbing opportunities, the enclosure must have horizontal bars, mesh wire or other opportunities to climb. - Solid habitat sides and habitats with vertical bars only are discouraged. - Enclosures placed in racks that allow stacking vertically must ensure that food, waste, and water from the enclosure above cannot enter the lower enclosure. - It is recommended that rooms/habitats holding avian species have air handling systems designed to provide negative air pressure with exhaust directly outside and no air recirculation. - This configuration ensures potentially contaminated air or contagious organisms from inside the room/habitat will not flow outside into common areas.